 Huset - Huset is located outside of the downtown area in a historic building.
 The building is impossible to miss as it’s the only structure in the area.
 Over the years the building played an integral role in the mining community initially serving as a village hall.
 Now the lonely structure is one of the most popular restaurants in town with an impressive wine selection.
 Carrie tried to have some of their Swedish wine but they happened to be out when we were there.

-Funken Lodge - The lodge was renovated in February and it’s apparent from the moment you walk in.
+Funken Lodge - The lodge was renovated in February and it’s clear from the moment you walk in.
 The interior is cozy, cool, and modern.
-Although the food and drink are a bit pricey it’s definitely worth the 15 minute walk from downtown Longyearbyen, even if it’s only to grab a drink and enjoy the atmosphere.
+Although the food and drink are pricey, it’s definitely worth the 15-minute walk from downtown Longyearbyen, even if it’s only to grab a drink and enjoy the atmosphere.

 Where to Stay in Longyearbyen

-Our Airbnb, was an apartment located five minutes by foot from the Radisson on the east side of Longyearbyen, not far from the edge of one of the mountains that surround the city.
-The small one bed apartment had views of the water, mountains, and glaciers off on the horizon.
-I know we said it above but it’s worth mentioning again be sure to bring a sleep mask as the blinds don't always block out the sun-we’ve been told that Norwegians actually like to take in all the sun they can get so blackout curtains aren’t really a thing-even when the sun shines for 134 days straight from April 20th to August 22nd.
+Our Airbnb was an apartment located five minutes by foot from the Radisson on the east side of Longyearbyen, close to the edge of one of the mountains that surround the city.
+The small one-bed apartment had views of the water, mountains, and glaciers off on the horizon.
+I know we said it above but it’s worth mentioning again be sure to bring a sleep mask as the blinds don’t always block out the sun-we’ve been told that Norwegians like to take in all the sun they can get so blackout curtains aren’t really a thing even when the sun shines for 134 days straight from April 20th to August 22nd.

 Chances are you are passing though Oslo on your trip to or from Svalbard.
 Looking for what we recommend in Oslo read our guide here.